ALife-Newsletter/Newsletter/edition_025/10_SoupOfLife.md

 <p>It's a browser-based artificial life simulation.
 No goals, no controls.
 You open it and it starts immediately.
 Organisms are born, evolve, get sick, reproduce, go extinct.
 Sometimes they do things I've never seen before, and I've been running worlds for a long time now.</p>

 <p>There's a lot happening under the surface.
 Morphology, metabolism, pathogens, zones, lineage tracking, cognition, narration.
 But what makes it interesting isn't any single system, it's what emerges when they interact over thousands of ticks.
-I still remember the first time a world produced a [stable organism with tiny tentacles](https://soupof.life/card/kbca5xk3).
+I still remember the first time a world produced a <a href="https://soupof.life/card/kbca5xk3">stable organism with tiny tentacles</a>.
 And the first time one survived past a million ticks without collapsing.
-Since then people online have found [organisms bigger and stranger than anything I've ever seen](https://soupof.life/card/wgwmwufv), and spotted patterns I hadn't noticed.</p>
+Since then people online have found <a href="https://soupof.life/card/wgwmwufv">organisms bigger and stranger than anything I've ever seen</a>, and spotted patterns I hadn't noticed.</p>

 <p>One thing that really made the world come alive for me was adding the microscope view, being able to zoom into an individual organism and actually see what's going on.
 It changed how I related to the simulation.</p>